Napoletana Pizzeria Restaurant Review, Mountain View

 Service – The place had two servers that were overworked and still getting in sync, resulting in fair service.
 They tried hard but there were long waits with no contact and the food took a long time to arrive.
 With one pizza oven, this is a common occurrence.

-Value – Prices are in line with our expectations and frankly a lot lower than artisan pizza places in San Francisco.
+Value – Prices are in line with our expectations and frankly a lot lower than artisan pizza – pasta places in San Francisco.

-Alternatives – San Francisco’s Una Pizza Napoletana remains the king of Naples style pizza by providing a slightly better pie (but meatless) in a performance art environment.
+Alternatives – San Francisco’s touristy Tony’s Pizza has similar authentic pizza.
 The Neapolitan pizza here is far better than most places in the San Francisco Bay Area.

 Recent pizza and pasta restaurants like flour and water have more rounded menus and possibly better and more imaginative pasta, but don’t match the authentic pizza here.

-Verdict – Napoletana Pizzeria serves up stellar authentic pizza sure to satisfy any pizza foodie.
+Verdict – Napoletana Pizzeria serves up stellar authentic pizza and solid pasta sure to satisfy any pizza foodie.
+Prices are reasonable.

 Limited wine list with glasses of wine from $7, bottles of wine from $24.